 Gum Colour – gently lift up your pet’s lip, what colour do you see?
 Bright red, pink, very pale pink, greyish white, greyish blue/purple, white or yellow?
-Remembering that pale pink to pink is representative of good blood flow and healthy gums.
+Remember that salmon pink to pink is representative of good blood flow and healthy gums.

 Refill Time – gently lift your pet’s lip, using your index finger gently press into the gum for a couple of seconds and release.
 How long does it take for the colour to return back into the gums where you pressed?

-The healthy pink colour should return after 1-2 seconds of having released your finger.
-If it takes a long time for the even colour to reappear we recommend that you contact your local Greencross Vet.
+The healthy pink colour should return less than 1-2 seconds of having released your finger.
+If it takes a longer time for the even colour to reappear, we recommend that you contact your local Greencross Vet.